robinleander/KeepToText/README.md

   The default output encoding is `utf-8`

-  Use the `--forma`t option to choose between Evernote and CintaNotes, for example, `--format CintaNotes`
+  Use the `--format` option to choose between Evernote and CintaNotes, for example, `--format CintaNotes`

   The default format is Evernote